su-ntu-ctp/5m-data-1.1-intro-data-science/installation.md

 git config --global http.postBuffer 524288000
 ```

+### Connecting VScode with Github
+To connect Github with VSCode, you just need to click `Clone Git Repository` at the `Welcome` page.
+To access the welcome page, on the menu bar click `Help` > `Welcome`

+Please checkout the video belong which applies for both Mac and Windows user.

 [Video: Configuring Git and Using Git in VSCode](https://drive.google.com/file/d/1kyBHa4G4K5bgTBVrA-doMxuZdfXr8jZp/view?usp=drive_link)

 > The video above also applies to Windows and Mac user.
 Only exception is that Windows users are required to connect to WSL first.